prithvichari/Text-Game/Readme.txt

 Move (direction): This command will enable you to navigate and move through the maze.
 Directions are [Left] [Right] [Forward] [Back] and should look like [Move Forward]

-Fight: This is the command you will use, if you chose to, to fight an enemy within the room.
+Attack: This is the command you will use, if you chose to, to fight an enemy within the room.
 It is unwise to charge into battle without using [Examine] first.

 Climb: This is the command that will allow you to use the ladder in a room if it is present, it can be used for climbing up and down.

-Pick up: This is the command that will be used to pick up any items that are present in the room such as a key or weapons.

-Unlock: This command will be used to unlock doors that are [locked].
+FAQ:

+How do I get items?
+You get items simply by walking into the room, your character will automaticlaly pick them up.

+How do I defeat the bunny?
+Obviously by getting all the items!

+Why can't I defeat monster X?
+You need the right weapon to defeat them!
+Be sure to [Examine] for clues!

 Map: Here is a map to assist you with navigating the rooms in the game if so desired.